|

 different image height (lateral color).
 Lateral color can be seen as color

-minimized or eliminated by using a combination of lens elements with different
+can be minimized or eliminated by using a combination of lens elements with

 - Distortion